When you see a neighborhood for the first time, the most important thing

 neighborhood is also a very good choice for highly educated executives and urban sophisticates.

-S Ellsworth Rd / Ellsworth Rd neighborhood.
-Real estate here is exceedingly
+the S Ellsworth Rd / Ellsworth Rd neighborhood is wealthier than 96.6%

 Notable & Unique: Diversity